bitcoinhodler/glacier/docs/_docs/index.md

 ## Background

-# Self-Managed Storage vs. Online
+### Self-Managed Storage vs. Online

-Let’s start by assessing whether Glacier is right for you.
+Let's start by assessing whether Glacier is right for you.

 There is no such thing as perfect security.
 There are only degrees of security, and those degrees come at a cost (in time, money, convenience, etc.) So the